 You can return your application form by:

-Email to [Insert Email Address]
+Email to info@kilkennycoco.ie

-Post to [Insert Postal Address]
+Post to Kilkenny County Council Finance Dept., County Hall, John St., Kilkenny.

-Hand to [Insert Offices Address] during the hours of [Insert Office Opening Hours] Monday to Friday or in the post box at the entrance to the building, adhering to HSE COVID-19 guidelines.
+Hand to Finance Department, County Hall, John St., Kilkenny during the hours of 9.00 a.m – 5.00 p.m.
+Monday to Friday or in the post box at the entrance to the building, adhering to HSE COVID-19 guidelines.

 Please mark on the email subject line or on the envelope “Mortgage Payment Break Application –Fourth Mortgage Payment Break.”